Alekamerlin/walkman-dap-guide/README.md

 #### About the device

 The **NW-A50** is a series of the digital audio players from SONY that [sound pretty well](https://www.youtube.com/watch?v=Rwal4qYWgK8).
 The difference between the models in the line is in the storage capacity and regional settings, such as the interface language and FM radio band.
-Some features, such as ATRAC support, may or may not be available in the device.
+Some features, such as ATRAC support, may or may not be available in the device due to regional settings.

 The Walkman's storage can be expanded [up to 1TB](https://www.sony.ca/en/electronics/support/digital-music-players-nw-nwz-a-series/nw-a55/articles/00200481) with an SD Card, so even for DSD files, the player is a capacious device.